Header Image

 Every batch of FloraMax is manufactured by our in-house chemist, then tested for quality before being bottled.
 This ensures every bottle performs to specification.
 Growers can be confident of achieving consistent yields from crop-to-crop.

 Product shelf-life is essential for ensuring every bottle performs to the manufacturer’s original specification.
-Our range boasts extra long shelf-life, typically at least 3-5 years.
+The on going solubility and activity of the active ingredients is critical for this.
+Our entire range boasts extra long shelf-life, typically at least 7 years.
 Hence growers can be confident of achieving consistent yields from crop-to-crop.

 How many bottles do I need to grow a crop using FloraMax?